ShahrulAfiqRafi/NMEA-data-stream/README.md

 Based on few calculation, hopefully to get changing course or speed for collision avoidance *And hopefully classify approach and receeding targets*

+- [x] Acquired data
+- [ ] Find OSD bearing and speed due to no RAOSD in data log
+- [ ] Calculation for OSNC, OSNS, and both
+- [ ] Classify approaching and receeding target vessel